jpleet/nba-factory/README.md

 ### Case 2: Tandem Predictions

 The next simplest case is when only two offensive or two defensive players are selected for prediction.
-The results represent how the duo together influence the average PPP.
+The results represent how the duo together influence PPP.
 Again, ideal pairings have higher predicted offensive PPP and lower predicted defensive PPP (bottom right of theis interactive plots).

 These are the offensive and defensive PPP for pairing of players in the 2018-2019 season: